samclifford/samclifford.io/about.md

 ## Bio

 I'm a Data Scientist at a tech company in the Netherlands where I support company-wide experimentation as part of the Research and Consultancy team.
-My duties at this company have included
+My work has involved working within the experimentation track and with other teams within the company on experiment quality and experiment impact.
+This also includes internal training on our culture of experimentation, the science behind it, and our use of sequential testing.

 Prior to joining industry I was an Assistant Professor at the [London School of Hygiene and Tropical Medicine](https://lshtm.ac.uk/aboutus/people/clifford.sam) on pneumococcal disease and vaccination and dengue fever under Dr Stefan Flasche and on SARS-CoV-2/COVID-19 as part of the [CMMID COVID-19 Working Group](https://cmmid.github.io/topics/covid19/).
 My teaching included module coordination and lecturer of 2491 - Data Challenge and lecturer in 2490 - Machine Learning.